MattPlum/SecureCloudComputingProject/README.md

 ### `yarn`

 Adjustments must be made in .env.local file to change from deployed website to localhost in order to run in development.

+## Deployed Application to Okteto Cloud Platform
+Created docker container images with docker compose and deployed the stack to okteto with okteto stack deploy.
+Application can be found at https://frontend-amisir0219.cloud.okteto.net/